jsoendermann/react-native-settings-screen/README.md

 `import { SettingsScreen } from "react-native-settings-screen"`

-`SettingsScreen` currently takes two props: an optional `globalTextStyle` that is applied to all text on the settings screen and `data`, an object that describes the content of your settings.
+`SettingsScreen` takes a `data` prop; an object that describes the content of your settings.
 You can learn more about the format of this object [in this file](https://github.com/jsoendermann/react-native-settings-screen/blob/master/SettingsScreenExample/lib/types.ts).
 The screen on the example screenshots above was generated from this object:

 ```javascript
 const data: SettingsData = [